manuelmayr/C0Vim/README.md

 **Vimball** or the **Manual installation**.

 ### Vimball:
-Automatic installation the Vimball via
+Automatic installation of the Vimball via

 ```
 vim -c 'so %' -c 'q' c0.vba